babyron64/elf_analyzer/README.md

 - `a` is equivalent to `asc` and `ascii`

 # Add your own command
 Add your code and header file to `elf_analyzer/src/cmd` and `elf_analyzer/include/cmd` respectively.
 The header file must be specified in `elf_analyzer/include/analy_eval.h` file, and the "root-function" (ie. eval_(feature)) in `elf_analyzer/src/eval.c`.
 Following the existing commands' formats, describe your own command's specification in these files.
 Your code must expose the root-function to the global scope, so that it will be accessible for the compiler.
-The name of the command should follow the convention: eval_(feature)\_(sub-feature)_...
+The name of the command should follow the convention: eval_(feature)\_(sub-feature)\_...
+See the comments in src/cmd.c and src/cmd/ehdr_cmd.c files for more detailes.